Sticking a hand into one of the fistulated cow’s stomachs is a highlight for Vetavision visitors and local media. Photo: Myrna MacDonald.

 But it was the students' enthusiasm for their profession that many visitors considered to be the most impressive aspect of Vetavision.
 Always on hand and and eager to answer questions, the students' knowledge and willingness to engage the public resulted in the success of Vetavision and cemented it as one of the WCVM's most important community relations efforts for many decades to come.

-Forty-five years later, WCVM students are preparing to host the 2015 version of Vetavision from Oct.
-2-3 at the veterinary college on the University of Saskatchewan campus.
-Visitors of all ages will have the chance to explore the WCVM's facilities and learn more about all aspects of the veterinary profession through a variety of demonstrations, tours, talks, activities and displays.
+Fifty-four years later, WCVM students hosted Vetavision in September 2024 at the veterinary college on the University of Saskatchewan campus.
+Visitors of all ages explored the WCVM's facilities and learned more about all aspects of the veterinary profession through a variety of demonstrations, tours, talks, activities and displays.